 תַּן tan tan; from an unused root probably meaning to elongate; a monster (as preternaturally formed), i.e. a sea-serpent (or other huge marine animal); also a jackal (or other hideous land animal):

 Day 6 – the first part

 Creation Day 6 is a momentous moment in the history of the universe.
-We will be spending an inordinate amount of time and space explaining these events that took place, particularly during the second part of this pivotal day.
+We will spend an excessive amount of time and space explaining these events, particularly during the second part of this pivotal day.

-The first thing I’d like you to note is how the author of Genesis expresses the arrival of animals, Let the earth bring forth the living creature after his kind, cattle… It’s important to notice what’s missing here.
+The first thing I’d like you to note is how the author of Genesis expresses the arrival of animals, Let the earth bring forth the living creature after his kind, cattle; it’s important to notice what’s missing here.
 There’s no bara, ex nihilo creation.
-We know that until day 3 there was no land so, it is impossible that there were land animals.
+We know that until day 3, there was no land so there were no land animals.
 Conclusion: God did bara all types of fauna.
 But, this creation is played down.
 The narrative puts off the arrival of animals to the earth.

 Also, bring forth as a verb to create the animals almost sounds like an afterthought.
-On top of that whereas God bara the great whales (Gen 1.21) here it is the earth that brings forth (3318)… It almost sounds like a put-down.
+On top of that, whereas God bara the great whales (Gen 1:21) here, it is the earth that brings forth (H3318).
+It almost sounds like a put-down.

 יָצָא yâtsâʼ yaw-tsaw’; a primitive root; to go (causatively, bring) out, in a great variety of applications, literally and figuratively, direct and proxim.: